mvolkmann/blog/src/smalltalk.md

 and is implemented by the `WorldMorph` class.
 Many features are available on the World menu which is opened by clicking anywhere on the desktop.

+One way to change the desktop color is to right-click it to open its halo, click the blue menu button, select "debug...inspect morph", click in the bottom pane, enter `self color: Color {some-color-name}`, and press cmd-d (Do it).
+This works with all colors except `transparent` and alpha values are ignored.

 ## Font Size